-Prior to the White House, Megan worked at the Computer Crime and Intellectual Property Section (CCIPS).
+Prior to the White House, Ms. Stifel worked at the Computer Crime and Intellectual Property Section (CCIPS).
 At CCIPS she collaborated with law enforcement agencies to investigate and prosecute computer crime cases, including identity theft, network intrusion, and malware distribution.

-Megan previously served as the director for cyber policy at NSD, where she coordinated the Division's policy and legal analysis in connection with the 2009 Cyberspace Policy Review (CSPR) and the 2008 Comprehensive National Cybersecurity Initiative, cyber-related legislative proposals, cybersecurity investigations, cyber operations, and the telecommunications supply chain.
+Ms. Stifel also previously served as the Director for Cyber Policy at NSD, where she coordinated the Division's policy and legal analysis in connection with the 2009 Cyberspace Policy Review (CSPR) and the 2008 Comprehensive National Cybersecurity Initiative, cyber-related legislative proposals, cybersecurity investigations, cyber operations, and the telecommunications supply chain.
 She was a member of the interagency group that developed the 2011 International Strategy for Cyberspace and the CSPR.

 Ms. Stifel earned her B.A. in International Studies and German, magna cum laude, from the University of Notre Dame and her J.D. from Indiana University.

 Facebook is not getting many "likes" these days following revelations that Cambridge Analytica accessed personal...